tbenade/wercker-devcenter/source/articles/faq/index.md

 <a id="nobuilds"></a>
 ### When I `git push` my code, builds aren't triggered on wercker.

+First make sure the push isn't for a ignored branch.
+Currently it's not possible to change ignored branches.
+The only ignored branch is `gh-pages` for GitHub repositories.

 **This issue is discussed in detail in the [Webhook section](/articles/faq/webhooks.html).** The summary is as follows:

 It is probably the case that you have added an application to wercker of which you are not the owner/admin on GitHub, just a collaborator.